Ajeet1606/github-roast-backend/Readme.md

 - Gemini API for generating the roast message

 ## Features ⭐
-- Fetches GitHub profile details using the GitHub API.
+- Fetches GitHub profile details using the GitHub GraphQL API.
 - Generates a roast message with the Gemini API.
 - Streams the roast message for an interactive experience.